- ERP centric strategy is a serious medical condition.

 The History of Mistaken Centric Thinking

 ECS has many historical precedents.
-For the longest time, the Earth was considered the center of the known universe.
-Galileo created a huge stir when he said..
+For the longest time, the Earth was considered the centre of the known universe.
+Galileo created a considerable stir when he said..

 “…No, the Sun is actually the center.”

-Telling people that what they think is the center isn’t is a dangerous business.
-Galileo was almost killed by the Roman Inquisition in 1633 for this observation.
+Telling people that what they think is the centre isn’t is a dangerous business.
+The Roman Inquisition almost killed Galileo in 1633 for this observation.

 The Effects of ECS

-- Thinking that the very limited functionality in ERP systems can meet all the company’s requirements.
+- Thinking that the minimal functionality in ERP systems can meet all the company’s requirements.